aliterc/aliterc.github.io/index.md

 - Uber looks to expand its platform to other transpotation method

+- 0608 Artists of all types hitting the streets for politically engaged Luminato Festival

+- Trump’s beggar-thy-neighbour trade strategy is anything but foolish

 ### trades
 - be happy.
 - taller. sleep at the same time, go to gym.